bcm-uga/Loter/README.md

 ```bash
 python setup.py install --user
 ```
-or you can use python virtual environment or a specific Python distribution like Anaconda.
+or you can use a Python virtual environment or a specific Python distribution like Anaconda.

 If you do not have OpenMP on your system (especially for MacOS users), you can do:
 ```bash